-If anything, make sure you take monthly pictures of your belly bump with these handy stickers — it will be a nice keepsake to have to look back on and you can even in save it to see how each of your pregnancies compared to the other!
+And of course, don’t forget to take monthly pictures of your belly bump with these handy stickers — it will be a nice keepsake to have to look back on and you can even save it to see how each of your pregnancies compared to the other!

 11. Tell family and friends.

 Now, on to the most exciting part: announcing your pregnancy to your friends and family!